Early Childhood Education

 ECE 1005.
 Health, Safety and Nutrition.
 3 hrs.

 This course is designed to enable the student to understand the personal health of the individual, including health, safety and nutrition issues with emphasis on meeting health needs for children and staff in group settings.
 A healthy lifestyle, preventive health and community health are examined.
 Lecture, three hours per week.

 ECE 1027.
 Child, Family, School & Community.
 3 hrs.

-This course focuses on the child in the context of family, school and community.
-An analysis of the contemporary American family will be discussed with emphasis on the family interactions which largely dictate the child's behavior and way of relating to people.
-Included are knowledge of other cultures, the diversity of life styles, issues of communication and the role of the school and community as social agents with our changing society.
-Students will gain an understanding of their professional role in strengthening family/ child relationships through the effective use of community resources.
+This course focuses on the diverse needs of the child in the context of family, school and community.
+An analysis of the contemporary American family will be discussed, with emphasis on the family interactions which largely dictate the child's behavior and way of relating to people.
+Included are the interplay of diverse cultures, life styles, language and communication and the role of the school and community as social agents with our changing society.
+Students will gain an understanding of their professional role in supporting evidence-based practices that strengthen respectful, collaborative family/child relationships through effective use of family and community resources.

 ECE 1201.
 Child Guidance/Child Study.
 3 hrs.

 This course is designed to provide the student with an understanding of children's behavior.
 The student will identify underlying causes of problem behavior and ways to incorporate the environment to display approrpriate behavior.
 Positive child guidance techniques will be emphasized.
 The student will have an opportunity to observe in a classroom setting to view behavior and behavior techniques.
 Lecture, three hours per week; laboratory, ten hours per semester.
 Course content includes birth to eight years old.

 ECE 1202.
 Foundations & Trends for Infant/Toddler/ Two Care & Education.
 3 hrs.